 Securely mount signal heads, using signal mounting brackets, where indicated, and according to the regulations.

 Install signal heads over roadways with the top of the housings at the same elevation and as shown on the Standard Drawings.
 Where vehicular and pedestrian signals are to be installed on the same support, separate the assemblies.
 Aim vehicular signal heads, as directed, toward a point approximately 150 feet in advance of the stop line and in the center of the traveled traffic approach.
 Install louvers where it is necessary to restrict the view of the signal indications from an adjacent approach as specified in Section 955.3(c).
 Aim pedestrian signals to the far side of the crosswalk they are to control.

 Install backplates as specified in Section 1104.06 955.2(b)3 and install visors as directed on the approved plans.
+If installing a new retroreflective border to a backplate, ensure the backplate surface is clean and apply the retroreflective border at a pressure ≥20 psi above 50oF to ensure proper adhesion.

 Securely cover signals with an opaque material that covers and hides signal indicators from the view of traffic until the signal is put into operation.
 Use material that is sufficiently opaque to hide any lighted signal face indication.
 Burlap may be used as a hood material if the signal indications are not lighted and will not be until the hood is removed.
 Maintain the hood and replace or repair the hood if it becomes loose, torn, or removed.